A Rollercoaster of Emotions

 Brianna's Emotional Journey

 Sophie Skelton’s portrayal of Brianna received praise as she navigated a gamut of emotions.
 From the thrill of a new job to the fear of being locked in a tunnel by Rob Cameron and his men, Brianna’s resilience was on full display.
+Yet, it turned out to be a hazing ritual, not a gender-based attack, leaving viewers with mixed feelings about this narrative choice.
+Brianna’s journey to connect with her family, placing a stone on the cairn at Lallybroch, added a poignant touch to her storyline.

 Ian's Heart-Wrenching Dilemma

 Ian’s subplot brought a mix of hope and heartbreak.
 Ordered to visit the Mohawk village where his former wife Emily lives, Ian faced his unresolved feelings about their lost child and her new family.
 Despite Emily's happiness with her new husband, Ian's inner turmoil was evident.
+Claire’s reassurance helped, but seeing Emily and her child brought back painful memories.

 Fan Reactions and Future Expectations